 William Coverdale, prominent local architect and master builder of Kingston Penitentiary.

-Agnes Maule Machar, naturalist, humanitarian, author, social reformer and a founder of the Kingston Humane Society.
+Agnes Maule Machar, is a naturalist, humanitarian, author, social reformer, and founder of the Kingston Humane Society.

-John Counter, 8 time Mayor of Kingston and businessman, co-donated with Sir John A. Macdonald Kingston's City Hall Clock Tower.
+John Counter, Eight-time Mayor of Kingston and businessman, co-donated with Sir John A. Macdonald Kingston's City Hall Clock Tower.

 Henry "Harry" Traill, first Kingston prison guard killed in the line of duty, son of author Catherine Parr-Traill, nephew of authors Susanna Moodie and Agnes Strickland.

 Correctional Service Canada Fallen Officers interred at Cataraqui Cemetery